bagisto/bagisto-docs/docs/1.x/advanced/create-payment-method.md

 Bagisto eases the task of creating payment methods.
 So, a novice developer or a professional developer can easily create payment methods.

-As the diversity of payment methods provide the options to customer for payment when they proceed to checkout.
+As the diversity of payment methods provide options to customer for payment when they proceed to checkout.

-On another perspective, multiple payment methods are a great strategy to reach out to the global marketplace.
+From another perspective, multiple payment methods are a great strategy to reach out to the global marketplace.

 In this section, we will explain how to create a payment method.
 You can create a payment method in two ways.